GlenRoarke/Bioinformatics_Project/README.md

 This script uses pandas to combine all the preprocessing outputs into one table.
 Each file has been assigned a filename from a sample.

 ### Griffin_workflow
 Example of the open source software griffin and the custom snakemake developed griffin_nucleosome_profiling_tss.snakefile for Transcription start site analysis.

+### griffin_analysis
+The main folder of analysis for griffin TFBS and TSS configurations. markdwon files with patient personal information have not been included.

+### reports
+A folder containing a liquid biopsy and cfDNA review and my thesis.

 ### Executing programs.
-All the python scripts make use of the argparse module and have instructions for inputs.
+preprocessing_scripts can be used on the same respective outputs but may need editing based on the output.